dojo/compose/README.md

 fooBar.bar(); // logs "bar"
 ```
+NOTE: Using mixin on a ComposeFactory will result in the init function for the mixed in factory to be called first, and any init functions for the base will follow.

-Or to mix in an ES6 class:
+It can also be used to mix in an ES6 class:

 ```typescript
 import * as compose from 'dojo/compose';